Tuywarrior/OOPS/README.md

 ADVANTAGES OF OOPS:

-   OOPs makes development and maintenance easier where as in procedure-oriented programming language it is not easy to manage if code grows as project size grows.
+   OOPs makes development and maintenance of code easier where as in procedure-oriented programming language it is not easy to manage if code grows as project size          grows.

    OOPs provides data hiding unlike procedural programming languages.